samlin001/asd-codelabs/codelab1/README.md

-# Set Up a System Development Environment on the Cloud
+# Set Up Android System Development Environment on the Cloud
-In this code lab, you will learn how to create a virtual machine on Google Cloud Platform(GCP) and access it by Chrome Remote Desktop(CRD) for Android system development.
+In this code lab, you will learn how to create a virtual machine on Google Cloud Platform (GCP) and access it by Chrome Remote Desktop (CRD) for Android system development.

 ## Nested VMs on the Cloud